-Thrust 3: Equipment Efficiency.
-NIST will focus specifically on vapor compression equipment used for heating and cooling.
+Thrust 3: NIST will focus on vapor compression equipment used for space heating, cooling, and water heating.
 In particular, research will be conducted to provide industry greater understanding of system performance as buildings become more efficient and will address industry challenges in modifying equipment in response to its transition to a new generation of refrigerants.
 In addition, as building envelopes become more efficient, heating and cooling systems must manage smaller thermal loads, but moisture management and the need to mechanically ventilate buildings impose new demands on the systems.
-NIST will develop software tools and data sets to support stakeholders in the optimal selection and installation of heat pumps and air conditioners in energy-efficient buildings.
+NIST will develop software tools and data sets to support stakeholders in the optimal design, selection and installation of heat pumps and air conditioners in energy-efficient buildings.
 The industry has committed to adopt a new generation of refrigerants for use in heat pumps and air conditioners.
-To optimize those systems, designers need to understand the heat transfer performance of the refrigerants and the thermodynamic performance as they move through the refrigeration process.
+To optimize those systems, designers need to understand the thermodynamic performance limits of the refrigerants and their thermophysical characteristics as they impact the refrigeration process.
 Alternative refrigerants and refrigeration systems will also play a role in increasing the efficiency of water heating systems, and research will be conducted on two approaches to improving water heating efficiency: the use of CO2 as a refrigerant in heat pump water heaters, and the integration of a water heating system with a ground-source heat pump unit.
 The safety of these refrigerants is also a significant concern to the industry because many of the identified replacements are mildly flammable, which is a new hazard.
-Therefore, NIST will develop rigorous test methods and data to assess the flammability of these compounds and their mixtures for use by manufacturers in developing efficient and safe equipment.
+Therefore, NIST will develop test methods and data to assess the flammability of these compounds and their mixtures for use by manufacturers in developing efficient and safe equipment.